TritonDataCenter/node-libmanta/test/trigger/README.md

   jobsupervisor or muskie instance), and _then_ run this command.
 * `manta-triggers-setup`: applies the Manta trigger update process, by just instantiating a node-libmanta client and then closing it.
+* `manta-triggers-clobber VERSION`: forcefully sets the Manta triggers to pre-existing version N.  This overrides the normal mechanism, which updates triggers only if the new version is actually newer.
+This is useful during testing to rollback a version of the trigger that you added during development.

 ## Testing trigger correctness